Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     quality in terms of dynamic interaction,
--   *service quality and user experience*, which is usually meant to include beyond sound and interaction quality, the whole experience of using a service or device, including responsiveness of system, network coverage, user interface, visual and tactual design of devices etc.
+-   *service quality and user experience*, which is usually meant to include beyond sound and interaction quality, the whole experience of using a service or device, including responsiveness of the system, network coverage, user interface, visual and tactual design of devices etc.

 ### Sound and speech quality

-The acoustic quality of the signal can be further described, for example, through concepts such as
+The acoustic quality of the signal can be further described for example, through concepts such as

 -   *noisiness* or the amount of noise the speech signal is perceived to